jgwinnett/DWP-Test-Application/src/docs/assumptions and questions.md

 ## Assumptions to test:

 1. All data other than Long + Lat are consistent types
+    - Serialisation int test seems to indicate that there are no other problems (and that the inconsistent data is parsed fine)
 2. That results of {city} API are correct
    * Most of the results from a London lookup are an awful long way away...
+   * But going with a strict reading of the instructions.

 ## Gotchas to be aware of: